poteat/hkt-toolbelt/prompts/make-doc.md

 <UNIT_TEST_CONTENTS>
 ```

-Please only output the JSDoc annotated code file, and not the unit tests.
+Please only output the JSDoc annotated code file, inside of a markdown code block.